Hrabal/TemPy/README.md

 ## Basic Templating

-TemPy offers a rather clean syntax for building pages in just python:
+TemPy offers a rather clean syntax for building pages in pure python:
 ```
 my_text_list = ['This is foo', 'This is Bar', 'Have you met my friend Baz?']
 page = Html()(